access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 This will list all nova services and show if any are down or not running.
 A "XXX" status simply means that service has missed a heartbeat message in rabbitmq to the control node.
 A "down" status means the service has missed enough to be considered off or problematic.
 	- What Nova errors look like
-		Nova errors will generally be the case where you are getting "No valid hosts available" when their should be.
+		Nova errors will generally be the case where you are getting "No valid hosts available", when there should be hosts available.
 	- How to Fix
 		This will simply be the case where we see a dead service on some/all nodes.
 Running through the checks will show any/all down nodes.
 OpenStack won't deploy new VMs to nova-compute services that are down.
 Attempting a restart should bring the services back online or show some errors in the logs about what is causing the nova-compute service to go down.
 	- How to take down nodes for maintenance